German politician's killing leaves unanswered questions, one year on | DW | 01.06.2020

 According to federal prosecutors, "under the cover of darkness he approached Walter Lübcke‘s house, where he was sitting on the terrace."
 The suspect "crept up on his victim and shot him in head from a short distance with a Rossi revolver."

 The killing bore all the hallmarks of a politically motivated execution.
-The impression was deliberate: nothing had been left to chance.
-The 66-year-old Christian Democrat (CDU) politician had been a target of hatred in militant right-wing extremist circles since 2015.
-At that time, Germany faced a huge influx of refugees into the country and Lübcke was an outspoken advocate of efforts to welcome them and integrate them into the country.
+The impression was deliberate; nothing had been left to chance.
+The 66-year-old conservative Christian Democrat (CDU) politician had been a target of hatred in militant right-wing extremist circles since 2015.
+At that time, Germany faced a huge influx of refugees into the country and Lübcke was an outspoken advocate of efforts to welcome them and integrate them.

 Lübcke's assassination was different from other killings carried out by far-right fanatics in that it was the first time in postwar Germany that a serving politician had been murdered by a right-wing extremist.
 There were, however, previous targeted killings of asylum-seekers and members of Germany's migrant communities.

-Walter Lübcke’s death came just under a year after the end of the trial of Beate Zschäpe, one of the key figures in a far-right terrorist cell called the National Socialist Underground (NSU).
-In July 2018, Zschäpe was sentenced to life in jail for her part in a seven-year killing spree that included ten murders and two bomb attacks that were jointly planned and carried out by Zschäpe and two far-right co-conspirators, Uwe Böhnhardt und Uwe Mundlos, who were both found dead in 2011.
+Lübcke’s death came just under a year after the end of the trial of Beate Zschäpe, one of the key figures in a far-right terrorist cell called the National Socialist Underground (NSU).
+In July 2018, Zschäpe was sentenced to life in jail for her part in a 7-year killing spree that included ten murders and two bomb attacks.
+These had been jointly planned and carried out by Zschäpe and two far-right co-conspirators, Uwe Böhnhardt und Uwe Mundlos, who were both found dead in 2011.

 Read more: The new dimension of far-right extremist terrorism